cmelchior/jervis-ffb/docs/architecture.md

 1. Be able to replay all FUMBBL Games inside the Jervis Client.

-2. Be a alternative to the current FUMBBL Client.
+2. Be an alternative to the current FUMBBL Client.

 3. Be an AI client you can hook up to any FUMBBL game.